edwarddoyle/CI-MS1-KCC/README.md

 * Clean UI / UX for simple navigation.
 Visitors are from a traditionally non-web-savvy demographic.

-* Communicate effectivley the importance of 'Pride of Place' and the goals of the KCC
+* Communicate effectively the importance of 'Pride of Place' and the goals of the KCC

 >#### Customer goals